 1 cup water

 In a medium saucepan, combine cranberries, sugar, salt, and water; bring to a boil.
 Reduce heat to low and cook until cranberries start popping and become soft, about 10 minutes.
 Allow to cool.
+Will keep for several weeks in the refrigerator.

 Green Beans with Almonds and Browned Butter